aruraghuvanshi/Face-R-Face-Recognition/README.md

 Drone Mode:
 If you have the DJI Ryze Tello drone, you can use the face recognizer.
-1. Open Config.py and make and set mode to 'webcam' and dronemode to 'True.
+1. Open Config.py and make and set mode to 'webcam' and dronecam to 'True.
 2. Run the facerecognition2.py script.
 The drone feed will contain rectangles of the recognised faces once those people appear in front of the drone.